Zilliqa/ZIP/zips/zip-19.md

 ### Mechanism

 The transfer will adopt a two step process.
 First the transferer will need to initiate a request to transfer to another address.
-The receiptant will then need to confirm the transfer.
+The recipient will then need to confirm the transfer.
 Upon confirmation, the transfer will be executed.

 Both parties must have zero buffered deposit and zero unwithdrawn rewards at the time of requesting and confirming the swap.